 After each study, it is proposed to you the creation of another "Prov" lesson with the words which remain unknown, so the words will stay into the "Prov" lessons as long as they have not been learned and declared as known during 5 consecutive days (the default life span of a "Prov" lesson) and after all the recalls in the sequence of oblivion.
-As we can suppose that in the long run you will learn every word, even the most difficult ones, the number of words in the sum of the "Prov" lessons keeps decreasing.
+As we can suppose that in the long run you will learn every word, even the most difficult ones, the number of words in the sum of the "Prov" lessons will keep decreasing.
 You must then replenish your collection of words which are into the "Prov" lessons by new words encountered elsewhere, into the lessons of your learning method, or those given by your professor or those found into the texts you are reading.
 Most often, you only have to select these words into the dictionaries by the order "!shdic+".
 It is also recommended, when the number of words in the "Prov" lessons is low enough, to take advantage of that situation and to generate and study a "!worst qr" or "!worst rq" lesson.
 The forgotten words of these lessons will also be added to the "Prov" lessons.

 If you follow these recommendations, the learning of the vocabulary will rest on the study of the "Prov" lessons.
 You must study these "Prov" lessons every day, preferably all of them in both directions QR and RQ.
 If that would take too much time, you will study half of the "Prov" lessons in one direction and the other ones in the other direction.
-How many words should you have into the sum of your "Prov" lessons ?
+How many words should you have into the sum of your "Prov" lessons?
 That depends on how much time you can devote to the study of that particular language.
 You will rapidly determine the number of words corresponding to that amount of time.
 It is useless to introduce more words into your "Prov" lessons.
 Too many words will only ruin your learning.
+In the compact display mode, one option, reachable by the "+" button, will let you limit the number of words by ordering them according to their probability to have been forgotten.

-Presentation of "Furch 0.1".
+Presentation of "Furch".